alexcaza/export-to-csv/README.md

 // Generate the Blob from the CsvOutput const blob = asBlob(csvConfig)(csv);

-const url = URL.createObjectURL(blob);
+// Requires URL to be available (web workers or client scripts only) const url = URL.createObjectURL(blob);

 // Assuming there's a button with an id of csv in the DOM